zzznz27/484_P7_1-Java/README.md

  -u,--use-line-returns      Use embedded line returns in cells.
 (Only in
                             spreadsheet mode.)
  -v,--version               Print version and exit.
+ -w,--wordwrapcheck         Force PDF to be extracted using lattice-mode
+                            extraction with wordwrapcheck enabled
+                            (if there are ruling lines separating each cell, as in a PDF of an Excel spreadsheet and you want word wrapped lines to be preserved)

 ```

 It also includes a debugging tool, run `java -cp ./target/tabula-1.0.1-jar-with-dependencies.jar technology.tabula.debug.Debug -h` for the available options.